 Math 6 reviews the four basic arithmetic operations, place value, and time.
 It spends a great deal of time reviewing and teaching new concepts with fractions, decimals, and percents.
 It also covers geometry (points, lines, line segments, angles, both area and perimeter for polygons, circumference for circles, and introduction of geometric solids), units of measure (including the metric system), and graphing concepts (e.g., thermometers, bar graphs, circle graphs).
 A group of chapters at the end of the course called “Additional Topics” gives special attention to order of operations, decimal remainders, equations, and probability.
 A student with weak math skills might be able to pick up what he or she is missing since this course is fairly comprehensive on arithmetic basics.
 It might be too repetitive for a student who already has developed strong skills in the basic operations.
 (In my opinion, Teaching Textbooks Math 6 is closer to Horizon Math 5 in concepts covered.
 It is easier than Saxon Math 7/6.)

 As with Algebra 1 version 2.0, Algebra 2 version 2.0 also addressed concerns that version 1.0 was not adequately challenging.
-Twenty lessons of new material, including logarithms, exponential functions, matrices, determinants, statistics, probability, and arithmetic and geometric sequences have been added to make the content similar to other Algebra 2 courses.
-More than 150 problems have also been added.
+Twenty lessons of new material, including logarithms, exponential functions, matrices, determinants, statistics, probability, and arithmetic and geometric sequences were added to make the content similar to other Algebra 2 courses.

-While Teaching Textbooks algebra courses are still not as advanced as some courses, they do include practical applications in areas such as banking and physics that make them more practical than others.
-Word problems in all lessons also help students grasp how they might actually use algebra in real life.
+While Teaching Textbooks algebra courses are still not as advanced as some courses, they do include practical applications in areas such as banking and physics plus word problems that help students understand how they might use algebra in the real world.

 The Pre-Calculus course includes problems modeled after those on the SAT II Math test and the CLEP Pre-Calculus test which should help students prepare for either exam.
 This is a challenging course that begins with functions and moves on from there.
 It covers various types of functions such as polynomial functions, radical functions, and trigonometric functions.
 It also teaches triangle trigonometry, trigonometric identities, vectors and polar coordinates, systems, matrices, determinants, advanced analytic geometry, sequences, probability, statistics, and introduction to calculus.
 Additional topics include Pascal’s triangle, the binomial theorem, synthetic division, more on sines and cosines, more on complex numbers, De Moivre’s theorem, and fitting a graph to data.